 It is not by accident that the primary source of our energy is hydrocarbons derived from crude oil, natural gas and coal.
 Oil derivatives power our transportation industry because of high energy densities.
 The stationary power plants, unlike transportation machines, are able to use less expensive and lower energy density natural gas and coal because they are able to store those more bulky products.

-We are being warned those methods of powering our society are both dirty and unsustainable, that the only solution is to change to ‘green’ technology for delivering our power.
-The ‘green’ activists wants society to go back to lower energy density fuels, robbing our societies of efficiency and spelling a disaster for our transportation industry.
+We are being warned those methods of powering our society are both dirty and unsustainable, and that the only solution is to change to ‘green’ technology for delivering our power.
+The ‘green’ activists want society to go back to lower energy density fuels, robbing our societies of efficiency and spelling disaster for our transportation industry.
 Will that be a benefit to humans?
 Are they promising more than can realistically be delivered?
 Both wind and solar energy generation are touted as the answer to carbon pollution.
 For confirmation of the deceit contained in that promise, note that even the factories that produce wind turbines and solar panels are not powered by the green energy duo.

 We are told that wind energy is free without any mention that 50 times the concrete, steel and wiring is required to tap that unreliable source.
-That a modern coal or nuclear power plant is built with less material is a fact worth memorizing.
+That modern coal or nuclear power plants are built with less material is a fact worth memorizing.
 As well, the remoteness and the fact that a wind turbine’s working components are more than 200 metres above ground means that a greater number of people and equipment are needed for maintenance and the work is far more dangerous when compared to a large, central power plant.

 To date, the amount of power generated by solar and wind stations remains insignificant despite massive government subsidies.
-They generating less than 1% of our energy mix, primarily because of their low energy density and the limited reliability of supply factors.
+They generate less than 1% of our energy mix, primarily because of their low energy density and the limited reliability of supply factors.
 It gets dark at night, the wind blows sporadically, etc. and vast networks of cables are needed to feed the little bits of power from those dispersed generators into the electrical grid.
-Green energy will not power an industrial society.
+Green energy will not power our industrial society.

 Finally, we can do a personal exercise, firstly differentiating between engines and motors.
-An engine converts primary energy into work but a motor more narrowly is a power device, relying on previous upstream energy conversion, electric, hydraulic or air.
+An engine converts primary energy into work but a motor more narrowly is a power device, relying on upstream energy conversion, electric, hydraulic or air.
 The exercise; I count 10 gas engines when I look at what I own, and since I’m a tool ‘junkie’ more electric motors than a simple mental effort can accurately list but well in excess of 50 motors ease my life.
-All of these electric motors become useless if their umbilical cord, the electrical grid, or it’s power source, the central turbine, no longer delivers electricity.
+All of these electric motors become useless if their umbilical cord, the electrical grid, or its power source, the central turbine, no longer delivers electricity.

 Fear of Plant Food and Fighting Brain Worms

 That brain worm that eats common sense is continually being jammed into our ears.
 We need to stop it from reaching our brains for then it will be too late.
 We all need knowledge and that brings up the real danger in a democratic system.
-All to often we are asked to make decisions on things we know nothing about.
-Sometimes things we don’t even know that we know nothing about.
+All too often we are asked to make decisions on things we know nothing about.
+Sometimes about things we don’t even know that we know nothing about.

-There is no shortage of affordable energy and the earth is not about to become uninhabitable because we use that energy.
+There is no shortage of affordable, accessible energy and the earth is not about to become uninhabitable because we use that energy.
 There is no need to impoverish ourselves to keep the world livable.
-That guilty feeling about energy availability can rob us of the power our affluence needs.
+That guilty feeling about energy availability can rob us of the power our affluence requires.
 If we do become poor, we should know that it’s because we’ve allowed misinformation to chain us – to stop our productive actions with a fraudulent belief.
 The worm will have eaten our common sense and we’ll have no one to blame but our own naive selves.
 We do control our own future.

-It is, however, on the atomic scale that staggering amounts of energy comes into play.
+It is, however, on the atomic scale that staggering amounts of energy come into play.
 A ton of uranium yields more heat than an entire unit train of coal.
-Dr Einstein’s brilliant E=mc2 gives us an inkling into how much energy is available and what awaits a rational society.
-The forces holding our atoms together are millions of times stronger that the chemical forces we liberate for energy today.
+Dr Einstein’s brilliant E=mc2 gives us an inkling as to how much energy is available and awaits a rational society.
+The forces holding our atoms together are millions of times stronger than the chemical forces we harness for energy today.